katerinarehorkova/spirit-design-system-fork/packages/web-twig/src/Resources/components/ButtonLink/README.md

 ### How to Make a Fluid Button

-To span a button to the full width of its parent, you can use display utility classes or `Grid` to achieve the desired layout.
+To span a `ButtonLink` to the full width of its parent, you can use display utility classes or `Grid` to achieve the desired layout.

 ```twig
 <div className="d-grid">